The ALPINE-CRISTAL-JWST Survey: Gas-phase abundance gradients of main sequence star-forming galaxies and their kinematics at $4 < z < 6$: Effects of beam smearing

-We then repeat the spectral line fitting and derive the azimuthally-averaged metallicity gradients of the mock data cubes following the same procedure in Sect.~\ref{sec:emission_line_fitting} and Sect.~\ref{sec:strong_line_method}, respectively.
+We then repeat the spectral line fitting and derive the azimuthally averaged metallicity gradients of the mock data cubes following the same procedure in Sect.~\ref{sec:emission_line_fitting} and Sect.~\ref{sec:strong_line_method}, respectively.
 The resulting distributions of the recovered versus the intrinsic metallicity gradients as a function of $2\times R_{\rm e,disk}/$beam$_{\rm FWHM}$ is shown in Fig.~\ref{fig:bmsc}.

 As expected, we find a positive correlation between the number of beams covering a galaxy and the accuracy of the recovered intrinsic metallicity gradient.
 Additionally, there is a secondary dependence on the intrinsic metallicity gradient, as evidenced by the shallower correlation when the intrinsic gradient is $0.05\,$\dexkpc\ in absolute value, compared to $0.2\,$\dexkpc.
 This suggests that a shallower intrinsic gradient is less affected by beam smearing, consistent with the findings of \citet{EWuyts2016}.
 We do not observe a substantial difference in the correlation between the sign (negative vs. positive) of the gradients for a fixed magnitude.
 Furthermore, we find no strong dependence on S/N, which only affects the uncertainties and scatter, which is also reported by \citet{EWuyts2016} and \citet{Gillman2021}.